Introducing guest blogger Nadine from The Expat Mummy

 David Sheldrick Wildlife Trust or the Elephant Orphanage is another Nairobi must-do.
 The DSWT rescues orphaned and injured elephants from all over Tanzania and Kenya and rehabilitates them before releasing them back into the wild.

 The trust cares for the elephants as they would an orphaned child.
 Each baby or teenager elephant has a carer 24/7 that is essentially a surrogate parent.
 The carers feed, sleep and even apply sunscreen to the elephants.
 The bond between them is a sight to behold.

-The trust aims to release all their elephants back into the wild and you can learn how they manage the transition between been babied and becoming sufficient enough to manage in the bush on their own.
+The trust aims to release all their elephants back into the wild, and you can learn how they manage the transition between being babied and becoming sufficient enough to manage in the bush on their own.

-Visitors can meet the elephants daily at 11.00 am for a talk or you can adopt an elephant in advance and get a personal visit to the elephants where you can touch and even feed them as well as meeting their carers.
+Visitors can meet the elephants daily at 11.00 am for a talk, or you can adopt an elephant in advance and get a personal visit to the elephants where you can touch and even feed them as well as meet their carers.

 About the Blogger

 Nadine Murphy is a freelance writer and creator of the Kenyan travel and expat blog The Expat Mummy.
 She lives in Kenya with her husband and 3 children and spends her days travelling the country, sleeping next to elephants and searching for the perfect sundowner spot.